GHAZALA7/Epic-NFT-Game/README.md

 4. Learnt about Pinnata and Pinned some images from Google to be used as NFT Character for Game
 5. Learnt that I need to watch some more series to make some funny games like these and learn a lot along the way!!!! 😊

+PS: The WebApp has been made using Replit and not done locally